rocker-org/devcontainer-features/README.md

 please check [the specification](https://containers.dev/implementors/features/) and [the devcontainers' official Development Container Features repository](https://github.com/devcontainers/features).

-This repository is intended to make it easy to add R-related functionality on top of the Debian base containers.
+This repository is based on the [the `devcontainers/features` repository](https://github.com/devcontainers/features), and intended to make it easy to add R-related functionality on top of the Debian base containers.

-This repository is based on the [the `devcontainers/features` repository](https://github.com/devcontainers/features).

 ## Contents